 Amazon S3 catalogs #

-The metadata about the objects and related type mapping needs to be stored in a metastore.
+Metadata about the objects and related type mapping must be stored in a metastore.
 You can use Amazon Glue, a Hive Metastore Service, or the built-in metastore.

 Define catalog name and description #

-The name is displayed in Query editor, and when running a SHOW
+The name is displayed in the Query editor, and when running a SHOW

 catalogname.schemaname.tablename syntax.
 For example, you can run the

-following query in the demo cluster without setting any context of catalog or
+following query in the sample cluster without first setting the catalog or

 SELECT * FROM tpch.sf1.nation;

-The Description is a short, optional paragraph that provides more details about the catalog than the name alone.
-It appears in the user interface and can help other users to determine what data can be accessed with the catalog.
+The Description is a short, optional paragraph that provides further details about the catalog.
+It appears in the Starburst Galaxy user interface and can help other users determine what data can be accessed with the catalog.

 Authentication to S3 #